Azure/azure-powershell/src/Storage/docs/latest-2019-04-30/Set-AzStorageBlobServiceProperty.md

 The List of CORS rules.
 You can include up to five CorsRule elements in the request.

+To construct, see NOTES section for CORCORSRULE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Storage.Models.Api20180701.ICorsRule[]
 Parameter Sets: SetExpanded